Italy in the Eurovision Song Contest 2012

-Italy participated in the Eurovision Song Contest 2012 in Baku, Azerbaijan.
-The Italian entry was selected through an internal selection, organised by the Italian broadcaster RAI.
+Italy was represented at the Eurovision Song Contest 2012 with the song "L'amore è femmina (Out of Love)", written by Charlie Mason, Christian Rabb, Kristoffer Sjökvist, Frida Molander, and Nina Zilli, and performed by Nina Zilli herself.
+The Italian participating broadcaster, Radiotelevisione italiana (RAI), internally selected its entry for the contest.
 The artist was selected by a special committee from the participants of the Sanremo Music Festival 2012 and the song selection was carried out by the artist.
-Nina Zilli represented Italy with the song "L'amore è femmina (Out of Love)", which placed 9th in the final, scoring 101 points.
+The song placed 9th in the final, scoring 101 points.